 So, what do we really think about snakes?
 It seems like we can’t make our minds up on whether we fear them, want them dead, or want them to welcome them into our homes.
 One thing is for certain – their welfare requirements rarely get met, and they suffer a great amount of cruelty at the hands of humans.

 The truth behind the trade

 Millions of snakes are traded globally.
-A recent report from World Animal Protection highlights some shocking facts about the global pet snake trade, revealing that millions of ball pythons have been exported from Africa to North America, Asia, and Europe (notably the UK!) in the past decade.
-The trading of exotic pets is fraught with welfare concerns, and due to the lack of data on wild African pythons, there is no telling what impact this is having on wild snake populations.
+A recent report from World Animal Protection highlights some shocking facts about the global pet snake trade, revealing that millions of ball pythons have been exported from Africa to North America, Asia, and Europe (notably the UK) in the past decade.
+The exotic pet trade is fraught with welfare concerns, and due to the lack of data on wild African pythons, there is no telling what impact this is having on wild snake populations.

 “For wild Ball pythons that become exotic pets, concerns about welfare begin the moment they are captured.
 Stress and potential illness and injury can result at every stage: capture, transportation and handling before they are exported and subsequently imported, through to their arrival in the hands of a breeder or vendor.
 After that point, their quality of life can diminish even further – they are often made to endure inappropriate long-term storage, intensive captive breeding, captivity stress, and are exposed to further risk of injury and disease.”

 – World Animal Protection Report on the legal trade of Ball pythons

 In the UK, reptile markets are perfectly legal.
 Snakes are stuffed into cramped plastic containers, not all too dissimilar from takeaway boxes, and sold to prospective buyers.
 You don’t need a license to buy a snake – you don’t even need to know how to look after one.
 The UK pet trade has a shocking lack of regulation for a nation that prides itself on its “high” standards of animal welfare.